Voting Rights, Markov Chains, and Optimization by Short Bursts

+The success of the short bursts approach compared to biased random walks is robust to the choice of burst length: every short burst run for $b = 2,5,10,25$ outperformed every biased random walk; the worst short burst run for $b = 50$ had the same performance as the best biased random walk; and short bursts runs with $b = 100$ still noticeably outperformed biased random walks on average.
+For further granularity, we also considered additional burst lengths between 5 and 25, and saw similarly strong performances; see Figure~\ref{fig:LA-bvap-maxes-more}.

+For practitioners interested in applying this method in political districting contexts, we note that $b = 10$ appears to perform best, with both the highest average score achieved and highest maximum value, and would therefore suggest it as a starting point.
+We would expect to see little difference if nearby values from 5 to 25 were used.
+We do not have statistical evidence that 10 is the best choice, due to the difficulty of distinguishing between the similarly good performances of several burst lengths.
+We feel this is a strength of our method, as one need not find the exact optimal burst length in order see marked improvements over other methods such as biased random walks.

+We also looked at how quickly this separation between the different methods emerged.
 The average number of majority-BVAP districts found over time for short bursts of the best observed burst length ($b = 10$), a biased random walk with the best observed bias ($q = 0.0625$), and an unbiased random walk are shown in Fig.~\ref{fig:la-maxes-all-bvap}.